tariqmahmood898/myapp/README.md

 ## 💰 MyTonWallet Giveaways

-User Interface for the MTW Giveaways App
+User Interface for the DPS wallet Giveaways APP.
+This app will help the user complete their task.

+.

 ## Environment Setup